danielwildsmith/intrinsIQ/README.md

 - Growth rate years 11-20 being following inflation
 - An average long term US inflation rate of 3.28%

-We also suffered from other limitations, including the occasional occurrence of incomplete or uncleanable data.
+One limitation of this calculation involves few companies missing due to incomplete or uncleanable data.
-In these few cases, we developed conservative approximations or simply omitted the data point.

 ## Disclaimer
 _IntrinsIQ is not a financial advisor, nor is this meant to resemble any form of financial advice.